 A refugee is entitled to a bilingual travel document under the Refugee Convention, unless compelling reasons of national security or public order otherwise require.[2]
 There are no geographical limitations, except for travelling to the country of origin.

 The NDGAP can deny the issuance of a travel document for beneficiaries of international protection in case the national security agencies, the National Tax and Customs Administration of Hungary or the Police provide information to the NDGAP according to which the person should not get a travel document for reasons of national security and public order.[3]
 The resolution rejecting the issuance of a bilingual travel document to the refugee may be subject to judicial review.[4]
 As it is fixed in the Asylum Act, the petition for judicial review shall be submitted to the asylum authority within 3 days following the date of delivery of the decision.[5]
 The NDGAP shall, without delay, forward the petition for judicial review to the competent court together with the documents of the case and any counterclaim attached.[6]
 The petition for judicial review shall be adjudged by the court within 8 days in non-contentious proceedings, relying on the available documents.[7]
 The court may overturn the decision of the refugee authority.
-The court’s decision adopted as a result of the proceedings was subject to judicial review by the Curia between 1 July 2020 and 14 May 2021.[8]
 The same rules are applied to refugees and beneficiaries of subsidiary protection.

-According to the statistics of NDGAP there were 617 travel documents for refugees and 444 for beneficiaries of subsidiary protection issued in 2022.[10]
+According to the statistics of NDGAP there were 927 travel documents issued for beneficiaries of international protection in 2023.[9]

 [1] Section11/A Decree 101/1998.
 (V. 22.) on the execution of Act XII of 1998 on travelling abroad.